Recreational drug use in Kenya: History

-Source of Drugs
+Source of drugs

-Kenya is classified as a weak but independent state, implying that the state lacks a unified government lead military force.
-This creates room for informal actors who are able to conduct their illicit affairs with little fear of state intervention.
-Other conditions such as severe governmental corruption, weakened institutions, and stable financial and transportation services make Kenya an optimal destination and transit point for drug traffickers.
-More specifically, a report by the United Nations Office on Drugs and Crime (UNODC) stated that there were significant quantities of heroin being seized in areas along the east coast of Africa with most of the heroin originating from Afghanistan.
+Kenya is classified as a relatively weak, yet independent, state.
+This classification suggests that the country may lack a centralized and strong government-led military force.
+Consequently, this creates opportunities for informal actors to engage in illicit activities with limited fear of state intervention.
+Additional factors, such as widespread governmental corruption, further contribute to the challenges faced by the state.
+Due to weakened institutions and challenges in maintaining stable financial and transportation services, Kenya has become an attractive destination and transit point for drug traffickers.
+This vulnerability is highlighted by a report from the United Nations Office on Drugs and Crime (UNODC), which notes the significant quantities of heroin being seized in coastal areas of East Africa.
+The report further states that a majority of the seized heroin originates from Afghanistan.